“I told you it wouldn’t work,” I quipped to my partner, Abi, after our first land investing sale fell through.

 In retrospect, we should not have priced infill lots on a per-acre basis.

-But we’ve since learned this and how to avoid a number of other key investing mistakes (you can see our video on this below).
+But we’ve since learned this and how to avoid a number of other key investing mistakes.

 Let’s buy vacant land already!